mickfuzz/phd4/_posts/2022-1-28-Game_Making_and_Coding_Fluency.md

 An example of a game mechanic design pattern follows.

 <!-- DO I NEED TO GO INTO THE FORMAT OF A DESIGN PATTERN HERE?
-NOT REALLY IN DETAIL - JUST LIST AN EXAMPLE-->
+NOT REALLY IN DETAIL - JUST LIST AN EXAMPLE
+Also should this be a graphic?
+-->

 * **Name:** Jumping on Enemies to Zap them